 Any stone chips, fractures or deep scratches in the finish should be repaired right away.
 Bare metal will corrode quickly and may develop into major repair expense.

-Minor chips and scratches can be repaired with touch-up materials available from your dealer or other service outlets.
+Minor chips and scratches can be repaired with touch-up materials available from your dealer.
 Larger areas of finish damage can be corrected in your dealer's body and paint shop.

 Underbody Maintenance